 If you use assistive technology (e.g., a Braille reader, screen reader, TTY) and the format of any material on our website interferes with your ability to access the information, please contact AmeriCorps via the National Service Hotline at 1-800-942-2677, by webform or LIVE CHAT.

-If you are having trouble accessing information or have general feedback about accessibility on our website, please email AmeriCorps’ 508 Coordinator using the form below.
-In the Web address (URL) section, be sure to tell us which web page or file has an accessibility issue.
+If you are having trouble accessing information or have general feedback about accessibility on our website, please email AmeriCorps using the following form.
+Be sure to specify which web page or file has an accessibility issue.

 Exempt per Social Media and the PRA (2010)